 Students must demonstrate proficiency in their primary language of research by the end of the first year of study.
 In fields where more than one language is required, students must complete their language exams before they can take the comprehensive exam.
 Language requirements must be fulfilled before students can progress to the dissertation stage.
 Written examinations to test a student’s language proficiency will be administered through the USF Dept. of World Languages in conjunction with the student’s Major Advisor.
 The precise format of the exam and the level of language competency needed to pass will be determined in each case by the student’s advisor.

 Field Language (s) Required

 Ancient Classical Greek, Classical Latin, French, and German

-Asia Primary Asian language of research plus one additional language

 Byzantine Byzantine Greek, Latin, French, and German

 Early Modern Europe Primary European language of research plus one additional European

 language (Latin may be required in some cases)